Frequently Asked Questions

 A full-time student can complete the AAS degree program in four semesters (two years) and the BS degree program in eight semesters (four years).

 - Private Pilot Certificate (PPL): 35 hours minimum flight time (60 hours average)

 - Instrument Rating (IR): 35 hours minimum flight/simulator time (60 hours average)

 - Commercial Pilot License (CPL): 120 hours minimum flight/simulator time (125 hours average)

 - Certified Flight Instructor – Airplane (CFI-A): Flight Hours 15-20 average, Ground Hours 30-40 average

 - Certified Flight Instructor – Instrument Airplane (CFI-I): Flight Hours 10-15 average, Ground Hours 25-35 average

-In the second semester, flight training will begin with the College’s approved contractors.
+In the first semester, flight training will begin with the College’s approved contractors.
 They will provide FAA Part 141 certified aircraft and flight instruction for the FAA Private Pilot Certificate, Instrument Rating and Commercial Pilot Certificate.
 Students also earn the Certificated Flight Instructor and CFII certificates.
 Students who are required to take developmental courses in English and/or Math will not be able to start flight training until those courses are completed.